Interpreter configuration

 Scala_original has both interpreter and compiler keys that should be set consistently with each other

-*_jupyter, Generic, GFM_original, Orgmode_original, and Neorg_original do not support any of these keys, as they rely on the interpreter for the code’s block language.
+*_jupyter, Generic, GFM_original, Orgmode_original, and Neorg_original do not support any of these keys, as they rely on the underlying interpreter for the code’s block language and use its configuration.